 That's all for how to perform Raspberry Pi SD card format.

 "I find the easiest way to reformat SD card for Raspberry Pi – using MiniTool Partition Wizard.
-This SD formatter Raspberry Pi helps me to format SD card with a large capacity to FAT32.
+This SD card formatter Raspberry Pi helps me to format SD card with a large capacity to FAT32.
 Easy to use and works perfectly.
 Recommended!"Click to tweet

 Create FAT32 Partition on SD Card for Raspberry Pi

-In addition to Raspberry Pi SD card format FAT32, there is another way to make FAT32 partitions, and that is to create a FAT32 partition on SD card directly.
+In addition to formatting Raspberry Pi SD card to FAT32, there is another way to make FAT32 partitions, and that is to create a FAT32 partition on SD card directly.
 Here we also recommend using MiniTool Partition Wizard Free, which is capable of creating FAT32 partitions on all kinds of SD cards regardless of the SD capacity.

 Step 1.
 (If there is no partition on the SD card, move to Step 2.)
 Connect SD card to your PC and run MiniTool Partition Wizard to get the main interface.
 Then select the partition on the SD card and choose Delete Partition feature from the action panel.
 Finally, press Apply on the toolbar and confirm the deletion.